spoike/nyan-dopefish/README.md

 We recommend `openbsd-inetd`, but both `xinetd` and `systemd` work as well.
 You should be able to use any other compatible `inetd` flavor too.

-## Distribution Specific Information

-#### Debian/Ubuntu

-Debian and Ubuntu provide the nyancat binary through the `nyancat` package.
-A `nyancat-server` package is provided to automatically setup and enable a nyancat telnet server upon installation.
-I am not the maintainer of these packages;
-please direct any questions or bugs to the relevant distribution's bug tracking system.

 ## Licenses, References, etc.